fairtracks/fairtracks_standard/README.md

     It is especially important that the git hooks are installed before merging or rebasing is done, as the SHA256 signatures of the JSON files may then need to be recalculated (by `make`) on merged/rebased commits.
-To fix such issues one might need to carry out an interactive rebase.
+To fix such issues (which will appear when trying a remote push) one will need to carry out an interactive rebase:

-    ,
-    editing the erroneous commits by simply running `make --always-make` before `rebase --continue`.
+    1. Start interactive rebase: `git rebase -i $FIRST_COMMIT^`, where `$FIRST_COMMIT` is the first commit that need editing (you can find this in the log messages from the failed remote push).
+    2. In the editor that appears, replace `pick` with `edit` for the commits that needs editing.
+    3. `./make_all.sh`
+    4. For all changed files: `git add $FILE`
+    5. `git commit --amend`
+    6. `git rebase --continue`
+    7. Repeat iii-vi for all commits selected for editing.

 ### 2. Main process (with `make` targets) for making changes to the standard